From Seeing to Doing: Bridging Reasoning and Decision for Robotic Manipulation: Experiments

-\textbf{\alg exhibits superior general spatial reasoning capabilities.} As shown in \cref{tab:general_spatial_benchmark}, \alg achieves a top ranking of 1.3 across 18 subtasks from 5 spatial benchmarks, surpassing other 13B VLMs and competing with GPT-4o.
-FSD demonstrates particular strengths in 3D depth perception (88.0\%), 3D distance estimation (86.7\%), and spatial relationship (78.3\%).
-This confirms the effectiveness of our data mixing strategy and capability construction in enhancing spatial reasoning abilities.
-We believe stronger spatial foundational capabilities enable enhanced embodied perception.
+\textbf{\alg exhibits superior general spatial reasoning capabilities.} As shown in \cref{tab:general_spatial_benchmark}, FSD achieves a leading average rank of 1.3 across 15 tasks from spatial benchmarks, significantly outperforming other 13B open-source models and rivaling the closed-source GPT-4o.
+The model particularly excels in 3D depth perception (88.0\%), distance estimation (86.7\%), and spatial relationship understanding (78.3\%).
+These results validate our data-centric approach for building robust spatial reasoning, a critical foundation for advanced embodied intelligence.

-\textbf{FSD excels in object reference and free space localization.} The results in Table \ref{tab:object_reference} demonstrate FSD's ability to accurately identify objects and free spaces from language instructions.
+\textbf{FSD excels in object reference and free space localization.} The results in \cref{tab:object_reference} demonstrate FSD's ability to accurately identify objects and free spaces from language instructions.
 For object reference (RoboRefIt), FSD achieves 56.7\% accuracy, surpassing both GPT-4o (15.3\%) and specialist models like RoboPoint (49.8\%) by significant margins.
-On the more challenging free space reference task (Where2Place), FSD performs competitively with RoboPoint (45.8\% vs. 46.0\%) while substantially outperforming other models.
+On the more challenging free space reference task (Where2Place), FSD performs competitively with RoboPoint while substantially outperforming other models.
 This improvement stems from enhanced spatial understanding through our SrCoT mechanism.
-See \cref{app:visualizations} for more visualizations.
+See App. \ref{app:visualizations} for more visualizations.

-\textbf{FSD demonstrates breakthrough performance in visual aid generation.} As shown in Table \cref{tab:vabench_visualtrace}, FSD significantly outperforms all baseline methods in generating precise spatial affordances and visual traces.
-For VABench-Point, FSD achieves 61.82\% accuracy—three times higher than RoboPoint (19.09\%), while for VABench-VisualTrace, \alg demonstrates significantly lower error rates and better GPT Score compared to the DINOv2 Predictor.
-Ablation studies confirm the critical contributions of both SrCoT and self-consistency alignment, validating our reasoning-based approach where step-by-step spatial analysis enables more accurate predictions than purely data-driven methods.
-We provide detailed comparisons with RoboBrain~\cite{ji2025robobrain} in \cref{app:fsd vs robobrain}.
+\textbf{FSD demonstrates breakthrough performance in visual aid generation.} As shown in \cref{tab:vabench_combined}, \alg significantly outperforms all baselines in generating precise spatial affordances and visual traces.
+Specifically, FSD achieves 61.82\% accuracy on VABench-P, over 3x higher than RoboPoint (19.09\%) and attains significantly lower error rates with a better LLM Score on VABench-V. Ablation studies validate the critical contributions of both SrCoT and self-consistency alignment, confirming that our reasoning-based approach enables more accurate predictions than purely data-driven methods.
+A detailed comparison with RoboBrain~\cite{ji2025robobrain} is available in App. \ref{app:fsd vs robobrain}.